-Should I Get a Job, Or Do an Unpaid Internship?
+Should I Get a Job Or an Unpaid Internship?

 Two of the most common forms of work experience high school students gravitate towards are jobs and unpaid internships.
 There are benefits and drawbacks to both opportunities, and in this blog post, we’ll go over the pros and cons of both in order to help you determine what form of work experience is best suited to you and your needs.

-Common jobs for high schoolers tend be concentrated in fields such as sales, food service, or retail, to name a few.
-High school jobs are a great way to gain experience in these fields, and develop skills that are directly applicable to many other pursuits.
+Common jobs for high schoolers tend to be concentrated in fields such as sales, food service, or retail, to name a few.
+High school jobs are a great way to gain experience in these fields and develop skills that are directly applicable to many other pursuits.

 For instance, a student who works in food service at a local fast food restaurant has to interact with customers on a daily basis.
 They must creatively and professionally address any complaints, ensure that the customer’s needs are fully met, and guarantee that patrons walk away satisfied with their experiences.
 As a result, this job allows the student to develop exemplary interpersonal skills, which are invaluable both in and out of the classroom.

 Similarly, as an employee, this student must collaborate with his or her coworkers on the regular, and as such is able to learn how to proactively work in a team.
 This skill is a great asset to have as a future college student, as university life frequently necessitates working closely with other students.
 Additionally, the student may have to take charge of certain projects in the workplace, allowing them to develop their leadership abilities, which they can then apply to academic and personal pursuits in the future.